Skip to content Skip to footer

 Taking regular breaks from looking at screens is a great way to get to grips with a digital detox.

-Of course, some jobs involve spending a good portion of time looking at a screen, but outside of those hours, it is best to limit screen time to two hours per day.
-For any children, try creating ‘tech-free zones’, areas of the house where smartphones and the like are off limits – such as in bedrooms or dining areas.
+Of course, some jobs involve spending a good portion of time looking at a screen, but outside of those hours, it's best to limit screen time to two hours per day.
+If you’ve got kids who can’t bear to be apart from their devices, try creating ‘tech-free zones’, areas of the house where smartphones and the like are off limits – such as in bedrooms or dining areas.

 If you’re struggling with a digital detox yourself, try turning your phone off and leaving it in a drawer for an hour or two when you get home.
-You can also limit the number of phone notifications to only ones deemed essential for you, helping you avoid too many distracting pings.
+You can also use your settings to limit the number of phone notifications, helping you avoid too many distracting pings.

 2. Make a plan that works for you

-For example, it is best to avoid screens at least two hours before you go to bed and establishing a routine bedtime that works for your schedule can make this easier to manage.
-Furthermore, if you know you like to spend some time in the morning on your phone, then try keeping your phone at the desk during lunch breaks to ensure a healthy balance.
+For example, it's best to avoid screens at least two hours before you go to bed.
+Establishing a routine bedtime that works for your schedule can make this easier to manage.
+And if you know you like to spend some time in the morning on your phone, then try keeping your phone at the desk during lunch breaks to ensure a healthy balance.

 The idea here is to have something to keep your mind occupied, helping you stave off the urge to scroll.
-After all, social activities are good for both the mind and body, making them a great digital detox method.
+After all, social activities are good for both the mind and body, so they're a great digital detox method.

 4. Put your phone away at meals and before bed

 Studies have shown using phones at the dinner table make us feel less present and less engaged with the friends and family we’re eating with.
-In turn, we don’t experience the full mental health benefits of spending time with those dearest to us.
+That means, we don’t experience the mental health benefits of spending time with others.

 5. Use digital detox settings in your devices